Petersfield R.F.C.

 Petersfield Rugby Football Club is a rugby union club based in the town of Petersfield, Hampshire, England.
-The men's first XV currently compete in London 3 South West - a league at the eighth tier of the English rugby union system - following the club's promotion from Hampshire Premier at the end of the 2019–20 season.
-There are also men's 2nd XV and 3rd XV, both of whom play in the Hampshire regional leagues.
+The men's first XV currently compete in Regional 2 South Central – a league at the sixth tier of the English rugby union system – following the club's promotion from Counties 1 Hampshire at the end of the 2023–24 season.
+There are also men's 2nd XV and 3rd XV, both of which play in the Hampshire regional leagues.

 History

 The club was formed in 1927, at the instigation of Frank Guy, a former pupil of Churcher's College, with which the club still enjoys an excellent relationship.
 Affiliated to the Hampshire Union in the same year, the club quickly became a focus for both sporting and social activity.

 In that first year, its vice-presidents included five doctors, two clergymen and two ladies!
 Petersfield’s long reputation as a highly hospitable venue for sport was rapidly established.

-By 1934 the club was running two teams and gained its first county honour when G.E.Twine was capped to play against Kent (Hampshire won 6-3).
+By 1934 the club was running two teams and gained its first county honour when G.E.Twine was capped to play against Kent (Hampshire won 6–3).
 In those days players were “carded” the post being sufficiently rapid and reliable to ensure that players were aware that they had been selected for the next match.
 In 1938 the club changed its colours to its well-known scarlet and white hoop.